mdlincoln/clipr/cran-comments.md

-This submission adds clipboard handlers for systems using Wayland, and modifies calls on Windows with R>=4.2 to work with UTF-8 native encoding.
+This submission fixes `read_clip_tbl()` error with trailing newline and quote characters, checks for `wl-copy` non-destructively on Wayland systems, and skips tests when clipr is not available (e.g. on CRAN build servers without a display).

 ## Test environments
-* local OS X install, R 4.1.2
+* local OS X install, R 4.x
 * ubuntu 20.04 (GitHub Actions: R oldrel, release, and devel)
 * win-builder (devel and release)